TLouf/spylt/README.md

 ## How's that package called again?

-If it can help you remember the name of the package in the future, it comes from the idea of spilling data to disk, stylised as `spylt` which is reminiscent of `matplotlib.pyplot`.
+If it can help you remember the name of the package in the future, it comes from the idea of spilling data to disk, stylised as `spylt` to be reminiscent of `matplotlib.pyplot`.